Frequently asked questions about the HFS backup services

 Which version of the backup client software am I running?

-On a Mac, you can alternatively select [Spectrum Protect] > [About IBM Spectrum Protect] from next to the Apple logo (i.e. at the top left corner of the screen).
+On a Mac, you can alternatively select [Spectrum Protect] > [About IBM Spectrum Protect] from the top left corner of the screen (next to the Apple logo).
 Please note that this does not always give correct results: if you do this after having run Spectrum Protect Tools for Administrators (which is the recommended method of running Spectrum Protect on a Mac) then you will be told that you have TSM 1.0.

 How can I check that my backup was successful?